CindyKXLiu/ScrappyNotes/README.md

 ## Quick-start
 ### GUI
 #### Windows
+1. Unzip the GUI tar file.
+2. Go to the ```/bin``` folder and run the batch file.
+It may take a few seconds to start.
 #### MacOS
 1. Unzip the GUI zip file.
 2. Go to the ```/bin``` folder and click on the executable.